Back to Blog

 Share:

-As the demand to transport goods faster and more efficiently grows, all transportation sectors are looking for ways to optimize their operations.
+As the demand to transport goods faster and more efficiently grows, shippers are looking for ways to optimize their operations.
 Rail transport is no exception, and Class I railroads across the U.S. and Canada are implementing strategies to meet this demand.

 Precision Scheduled Railroading (PSR) is one such strategy.
 Created by the late Hunter Harrison, the goal of PSR is to transport the same, or an incremental amount of freight, with fewer rail cars and locomotives using a more simplified, direct line of transport across their network.